 Distributes mail, faxes, and correspondence timely and efficiently.

-High school diploma with 3 years of experience in billing systems and third-party claims and/or experience in a medical office setting or related customer service/office experience.
+High school diploma or equivalent high school certification required with three years of experience in billing systems and third-party claims and/or experience in a medical office setting or related customer service/office experience.

 Demonstrates interpersonal skills and working knowledge of insurance and financial options.